Britain’s Ambassador Honors MLK and Laces His Diplomatic Visit to Atlanta With Good Humour - Global Atlanta

 For more Global Atlanta coverage of Sir Kim’s visit to Atlanta, click here.

-Global Atlanta thanks Chikere Uchegbu and Robert Palmer of the British-Consulate General for their assistance during the ambassador’s visit.
+Global Atlanta thanks Chikere Uchegbu and Robert Barker of the British-Consulate General for their assistance during the ambassador’s visit.